HackYourFutureBelgium/React_2025/react2/week1/lesson-plan.md

 - **Overview of Next.js routing system**
   - File-based routing system in Next.js
   - Dynamic Routes
-  - Mention the Next.js Link Component
+  - Mention the Next.js Link Component & why it is used
-  - Discuss the difference between the traditional React Router and Next.js App Router

 - **Advantages over traditional client-side routing**
   - Improved performance with built-in server-side rendering and static site generation